Problem:

 PerfIniFile

-Note: The Registry Path is as follows:
+The Registry Path is as follows:

 [HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\<<service name>>\Performance]

-You should also check if there’s a key named "Disable Performance Counters" inside HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Perflib directory.
+Check if there’s a key named "Disable Performance Counters" inside HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Perflib directory.

-If it is configured with the value 1, you must configure it with value 0.
+If it is configured with the value 1, you must configure it with the value 0.
 This should allow you to rebuild the registry counters and help files.

 Refer here for more detailed information.

-After following the above steps, check the query result and 'Overview' page of the reported MS SQL monitor after polling.
+After following the above steps, check the query result and the 'Overview' page of the reported MS SQL monitor after polling.
 If the problem persists, check Scenario II as well.

 Scenario II: If the query returns the desired result, it indicates that data collection has happened.
 Now, poll your monitor in Applications Manager and verify if data is populated in the 'Overview Tab'.